g2384/Life-In-The-UK/Facts.md

   - Taxable benefits
   - Pensions
   - Income from property, savings and dividends
-- Money raised from income tax pays for government services such as roads, education, police and the armed forces.
+- Money raised from income tax pays for government services such as:
+  - roads
+  - education
+  - police
+  - the armed forces
 - For most people, the right amount of income tax is automatically taken from their income from employment by their **employer** and paid directly to HM Revenue & Customs (HMRC), the government department that collects taxes.
 This system is called **'Pay As You Earn' (PAYE)**.
 If you are self-employed, you need to pay your own tax through a system called ‘self-assessment’, which includes completing a tax return.
 Other people may also need to complete a tax return.
 If HMRC sends you a tax return, it is important to complete and return the form as soon as you have all the necessary information.
 - You can find out more about income tax at www.gov.uk/income-tax.
 You can get help and advice about taxes and completing tax forms from the HMRC self-assessment helpline, on 0300 200 3310, and by visiting https://www.gov.uk/government/organisations/hm-revenue-customs.